 Your accident, and the injuries from your accident, can leave you with several challenges and limitations.
 You may have a hard time taking care of yourself, going back to work, or engaging in the activities you usually enjoy.
 You may find yourself struggling with ongoing physical pain or with significant emotional distress because of your injuries.

 As part of a settlement package, your lawyer will consider those factors.
-Sometimes, however, insurance companies may not issue a fair settlement offer that includes compensation for your pain and suffering, especially in cases like car accident claims.
+Sometimes, however, insurance companies may not issue a fair settlement offer that includes compensation for your pain and suffering, especially in personal injury cases like car accident claims.

 The Initial Settlement Offer